• About

-If you’re thinking of Carnival celebrations in South America, you’re probably thinking of the massive parties in the streets in Rio de Janeiro.
+If you’re thinking of Carnival celebrations in South America, you’re probably thinking of the massive parties in the streets of Rio de Janeiro.
 While Brazil may get a lot of the Carnival attention, Carnival in Ecuador is its own incredible celebration and party, with something to offer for everyone.

 Not only is Ecuador Carnival a fantastic party, but it’s also a cultural celebration that is affordable and accessible to travelers in ways that Carnival in Rio is not.
 Carnival Ecuador celebrations and traditions are varied, community-centered, and unmissable.